Tealium

-Tealium is a US headquartered American company founded in 2008 in San Diego, California that sells enterprise tag management, an API hub, a customer data platform with machine learning, and data management products.
-It has offices in the US, Singapore, UK, Germany, Japan, Netherlands, France and Australia.
+Tealium is an American company founded in 2008 in San Diego, California, that sells enterprise tag management, an API hub, a customer data platform with machine learning, and data management products.
+It has offices in the United States, Singapore, UK, Germany, Japan, Netherlands, France and Australia.

 History

-Tealium was founded in 2008 in San Diego, California, by Mike Anderson, Ali Behnam, and Olivier Silvestre who worked together at WebSideStory, a SaaS-based web analytics player that was acquired by Omniture and later by Adobe Systems.
+Tealium was founded in 2008 in San Diego, California, by Mike Anderson, Ali Behnam, and Olivier Silvestre, who previously worked together at WebSideStory, a SaaS-based web analytics company later acquire by Omniture, and later by Adobe Systems.
 Jeff Lunsford, previously the CEO at Limelight Networks and WebSideStory, was appointed CEO of Tealium in January 2013.

+In the early 2010's, Tealium expanded its platform beyond tag management and leaned into customer data platforms (CDPs), enabling organizations to centralize customer data across digital channels.
+In April 2013, Tealium raised $15.6 million in a Series C funding round led by Tenaya Capital, with participation from Battery Ventures and Presidio Ventures, bringing its total funding at the time to $27.2 million.